-1. Make sure the headlamp switch is in the off position and open the hood.

-2. Remove the three screws from the top and bottom front of the headlamp assembly and pull the assembly straight out.

-3. Disconnect the electrical connector by squeezing the release tab and pushing the connector forward and then pulling it rearward.

-4. Remove the bulb assembly by turning it counterclockwise and pulling it straight out.
+- 1. Make sure the headlamp switch is in the off position, then open the hood. - 2.
+Remove the three screws from the headlamp assembly and pull the assembly straight out. - 3.
+Disconnect the electrical connector by squeezing the release tab and pushing the connector forward, then pulling it rearward. - 4.
+Remove the bulb assembly by turning it counterclockwise and pulling it straight out.